SH20RAJ/SkyLineCSS/docs/flex.md

 ### Justify Content

-You can justify flex items along the main axis using the following classes:
+Justify flex items along the main axis using these classes:

 - `.justify-start`: Justify content at the start
 - `.justify-center`: Justify content at the center